nerdfiles/hypermedia-orientation/index.md

 consequence of directly transposing "rules" or procedures from one language game to another?
 From hackenbush to hacking-the-hidden-layer.

-# Agrilogistics is Easy Think Substance
+# Agrilogistic Science is Easy Think Substance

 <blockquote><p>Agrilogistics is Easy Think spacetime.
 A one-size-fits-all
 depression temporality, a sad rigid thin gray tube.
 We are living inside